paarangat/paarangat/README.md

 - **GutBut** : AI wellness companion.
 Solo-built 4 codebases in 1 month: iOS app, web app, admin dashboard, and backend.
 - **Clinical AI Scribe** : Ambient AI scribe for NHS doctors.
 Contributed ~60% of the codebase across the main app, admin dashboard, backend, Chrome extension, and marketing site.
 - **Real-time LLM Desktop App** : Multi-model orchestration in Electron.
-Claude for developers: captures the screen and surfaces the next debugging step based on the error or prompt.
+Cluely but for developers: captures the screen and surfaces the next debugging step based on the error or prompt.
 - **Siddhartha & Kathavani** : Storytelling iOS apps live on the App Store.
 End-to-end React Native delivery.
 - **WatchIQ** : iOS app that scans a watch and returns its market price.
 - **Phoenix** *(Life Reset)* : 21-day habit-tracker iOS app.